Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Preliminaries

-\textsf{the boundary orientation at $u_1$} is induced~by \begin{enumerate}[label=$\bullet$, leftmargin=*] \item the orientation on $\det D_{\gamma(1)}$ induced from the orientation on $\det D_{\gamma(0)}$ and \item the orientation on the boundary of $\ov{\mf}_{k,l}$ induced from its interior, twisted by~$(-1)^{\text{ind} D}$. \end{enumerate} If the domain of $u_1$ is not stable, the left-hand side of (\ref{eq_ddm}) is oriented along $\gamma$ by adding an interior marked point to stabilize all domains and then forgetting it; see the proof of \cite[Corollary~1.8]{Geo1}.
-Thus, the above isomorphisms still determine an orientation of $\prt\ov{\mf}_{k,l}(M,b)^*$ at $u_1$.\\
+If the domain of $u_1$ is not stable, the left-hand side of (\ref{eq_ddm}) is oriented along $\gamma$ by adding an interior marked point to stabilize all domains and then forgetting it; see the proof of \cite[Corollary~1.8]{Geo1}.
+Thus, the above isomorphisms still determine an orientation of $\prt\ov{\mf}_{k,l}^*(M,b)$ at $u_1$.\\

 Given trivializations of $\wt F$ and $F^1$ at $u_0$, we use the path $\gamma$ to transport them to~$u_1$.
 If $L$ is not orientable, we assume $k>0$ and use the first boundary marked point to transport the trivialization of $F^1$; if $L$ is orientable, the choice at $u_0$ induces an orientation of $F^1$ and the assumption on $k$ is not necessary.
 Thus, these choices of trivializations and the path $\gamma$ induce orientations on the fiber product at $u_1$ and on the boundary of the moduli space at $u_1$.
 We call the sign of the inclusion map